-There is an array of telltale signs that can indicate whether your CPU is damaged beyond repaid or not.
-For instance, if your computer starts and turns off abruptly or if your system just randomly turns off at times, then it could indicate that your CPU is bad.
+An array of telltale signs can indicate whether your CPU is damaged beyond repair.
+For instance, if your computer starts and turns off abruptly or your system just randomly turns off, it could indicate that your CPU is bad.

-However, the issues that you can potentially get with a bad CPU are similar to those that you would also expect if any other critical component like the motherboard or RAM were damaged.
+However, the issues you can potentially get with a bad CPU are similar to those you would expect if any other critical component, like the motherboard or RAM, were damaged.

-Hence, it is important to first isolate where the problem lies before concluding anything.
+Hence, it is essential first to isolate where the problem lies before concluding anything.

-In this article below we talk about this in detail.
+In the article below, we discuss this in detail.

 Primary Step: Isolate Where the Problem Lies

 The first step to take is to pinpoint where the problem lies.
-Many times you may assume that your CPU is acting up but the actual issue may lie with the motherboard or the RAM.
+You may often assume that your CPU is acting up, but the issue may be with the motherboard or the RAM.

 Read in Depth: How to Test Motherboard Without CPU?